-Apple Self Service Repair Program: Everything you need to know
+Apple Self Service Repair Program: Everything you need to know [Update: now in Europe too]

-Towards the end of last year, Apple announced its intentions to allow customers to repair their own devices themselves by using original Apple parts and tools.
-The program, called "Self Service Repair," was unveiled as the company's effort to comply with the "right to repair."
-Apple fully opened up about its Self Service Repair program yesterday, revealing how the customers can purchase self-repair parts, which devices are eligible for the program, parts costs, and much more.
-If you're interested in learning about Apple's Self Service Repair Program, then you've come to the right place.
-Here's everything you need to know about the new Apple program:
+In 2021, Apple announced its intentions to allow customers to repair their own devices themselves by using original Apple parts and tools.
+Then, in 2022, a program called "Self Service Repair" was unveiled as the company's effort to comply with the "right to repair."
+Apple has now revealed all the details about its Self Service Repair program, revealing how customers can purchase self-repair parts, which devices are eligible for the program, parts costs, and much more.
+Interested in learning more about the Apple Self Service Repair Program?
+Here's everything you need to know:

 What is Apple's Self Service Repair Program?

-Note: Updated (December 6, 2022; 6:30 AM ET): The Self Service Repair program is now available in Europe as well.
-The article has been updated to reflect the new information, including newly supported devices and regions.